dictionaria/teanu/README.md

 ## Methodology and data sources

-When I began studying it, Teanu was known mostly through wordlists (Tryon &amp; Hackmann 1983), and from a grammatical sketch (Tryon 2002).
+When I began studying it, Teanu was known mostly through wordlists (Gaimard 1834, Tryon &amp; Hackmann 1983), and from a grammatical sketch (Tryon 2002).

 Due to its difficult access, I've had only two occasions to visit Vanikoro.
 One was an archaeological expedition in April-May 2005, organized around the fate of French navigator Jean François de Lapérouse ([_Laperusi_](../units/teanu-Laperusi_1) in Teanu), who had perished on the island in 1788.
-My role in that multidisciplinary project was to document the memory of that early encounter that is still vivid in the islanders’ oral tradition (François 2008); for that purpose, I first needed to familiarize myself with the island's indigenous languages.
+My role in that multidisciplinary project was to document the memory of that early encounter which is still vivid in the islanders’ oral tradition (François 2008); for that purpose, I first needed to familiarize myself with the island's indigenous languages.

 My second trip was in 2012, with a group of geologists who took me with them for a brief visit to the island; I took that opportunity to collect more data on the island's two moribund languages Lovono and Tanema.
 To these two short stays, I was able to add a couple encounters with Teanu speakers – in Paris in 2008, in Honiara in 2017; and recently, regular contact with speakers through social media.